Kealey History, Family Crest & Coats of Arms

 - Lizzie Kealey, aged 20, who landed in America from Tullow, in 1898

-- Bridget Kealey, aged 22, who emigrated to the United States from Derry, in 1899
+- Bridget Kealey, aged 22, who immigrated to the United States from Derry, in 1899

 Kealey Settlers in United States in the 20th Century

-- Mary Kealey, aged 30, who emigrated to the United States from Derry, in 1904
+- Mary Kealey, aged 30, who immigrated to the United States from Derry, in 1904

-- Patrick Kealey, aged 31, who emigrated to the United States from Garagh, Ireland, in 1907
+- Patrick Kealey, aged 31, who immigrated to the United States from Garagh, Ireland, in 1907

 - Sarah E. Kealey, aged 39, who landed in America from Wandsworth, England, in 1908

-- Thomas Edward Kealey, aged 2, who emigrated to America, in 1909
+- Thomas Edward Kealey, aged 2, who immigrated to America, in 1909

 - Catherine Kealey, aged 21, who landed in America from Dungwin, Ireland, in 1909